getyoti/yoti-php-sdk/README.md

 ```

-## How to Run the Example
+## How to Run the Examples

-The example can be found in the [example folder](https://github.com/getyoti/php/tree/master/example).
+The examples can be found in the [examples folder](https://github.com/getyoti/php/tree/master/examples).
 The steps required for the setup are explained below.

+### Profile sharing
 * Create your application in the Yoti Dashboard (this requires having a Yoti account)
 * Point your Yoti application callback URL to `http://your-local-url.domain/profile.php`
-* Do the steps below inside the [example folder](https://github.com/getyoti/php/tree/master/example)
+* Do the steps below inside the [examples folder](https://github.com/getyoti/php/tree/master/examples)
 * Copy `.env.dist` to `.env`
 * Open `.env` file and fill in the environment variables `YOTI_APPLICATION_ID`, `YOTI_SCENARIO_ID`, `YOTI_SDK_ID`, and `YOTI_KEY_FILE_PATH`
 * Run the `composer update` command
 * Run the `php -S localhost:8000` command and navigate to [http://localhost:8000](http://localhost:8000)

+### AML Check
+* Create your application in the Yoti Dashboard (this requires having a Yoti account)
+* Do the steps below inside the [examples folder](https://github.com/getyoti/php/tree/master/examples)
+* Copy `.env.dist` to `.env` and fill in the environment variables.
+* Run the `composer update` command
+* For AML check outside the USA:
+    * Run the script `php scripts/aml-check.php`
+* For AML check within the USA:
+    * Run the script `php scripts/aml-check-usa.php`

 ## API Coverage